cd9/gradient-mosaic-generator/README.md

 - Calculate the average color of each tile
 - Calculate the difference in average colors betweeen each tile (sum of differences between R,G, and B values)
 - Pick a canvas size.
-- Iterate over each (blank) tile in the canvas, first from left to right then top-down.
+- Iterate over each (blank) tile in the canvas, first from top to bottom, then left to right
 - Place on the blank tile the image with the minimum sum of differences in average color from it's left and above neighbors.